SergioPA11/Proyecto-1/README.md

 The main idea of the development is to visualize with some statistics introduced by the physical education teacher, in the application I would add the following data: Height, Weight, Age, Center, Municipality in order to get a statistic by municipality, it is done in that mode to see it on a graph or map of the island, and when selecting the municipality, show some statistics.

-After the meeting with Gillermo, he told us that he needs something simple, something fast and easy to use, that the teachers who use it do not spend more than x time to enter the data in the app
+In the second part that will be published, we see a radical change in statics, operation and easier to use by the user, soon it will be possible to interact with the map to include data, see the institutes, the media and everything that the user wants to see in that moment

 * [Mockup Images](https://github.com/SergioPA11/Proyecto-1/tree/master/Mockup) Mockup del Proyecto
 * [Prototype](https://github.com/SergioPA11/Proyecto-1/blob/master/Mockup/Prototype%201.vp) Prototipado del Proyecto

 ## 📋 Documentation

-* [Documentación](https://github.com/SergioPA11/Proyecto-1/blob/master/Documentaci%C3%B3n.pdf) Documentación del Proyecto
+  This is the official documentation of this work, in the following sections you will see each section of the project

 * [Mockup](#Mockup) Explicado en el apartado 6.1 de la documentación
 * [Usability](#Usability) Explicado en el apartado 6.2 de la documentación
 * [Postman](https://documenter.getpostman.com/view/12915849/TVspjUH7)